svenkreiss/databench/docs/frontend.rst

     .. js:attribute:: action_name

         Name of the action for this element.
-A default name is determined from the DOM ``data-action`` attribute or from the ``name`` attribute and can be overwritten.
+A default name is determined from the ``data-action``, ``name`` or ``id`` attribute on the DOM node and can be overwritten.

-    .. js:function:: action_format(value)
+    .. js:attribute:: action_format

-        :param value: value of the element
-        :returns: a formatted message for an action
+        A function mapping a default action to a custom action.

-        Overwrite this function to implement custom behavior.
+        Overwrite this with a function to implement custom behavior.

     .. js:attribute:: wire_signal